Chepstow Racecourse Guide

 Chepstow Racecourse Facts and Figures

-• Chepstow Racecourse is located in Chepstow, Wales and is the oldest racecourse in Wales.
+• Chepstow Racecourse is situated in Chepstow, Wales, and is the oldest racecourse in the Country.

 • It was established in 1859 and is now the home of the Welsh Grand National, which is held annually in December.